-Bridging course: A course designed to cover subject knowledge, which assists students to gain knowledge in specialist areas that are a core component of the course.
-If a course requires a prerequisite in an area that students have not studied or worked with before, a bridging course will help students to bridge the gap in that knowledge and gain admission.
+Bridging course: A course designed to cover subject knowledge, which assists students in gaining knowledge in specialist areas that are a core component of the course.
+If a course requires a prerequisite in an area that students have not studied or worked with before, a bridging course will help students to bridge the gap in that knowledge to gain admission.

 Credit transfer: A process that provides students with agreed and consistent credit outcomes for components of a qualification based on identified equivalence in content and learning outcomes between matched qualifications (Australian Qualifications Framework definition).

 Direct application to provider: Application made directly to a higher education provider rather than through a tertiary admission centre.

 Early offer: Where an offer of enrolment is made to a recent secondary school student prior to release of ATARs or equivalent (e.g. OP in Queensland, IB).
 Such offers are generally conditional on other requirements being met, such as successful completion of a Senior Secondary Certificate of Education or achievement of a specified minimum ATAR.

 Enabling course: A course designed to provide students with skills needed for success in further study, to assist in the transition to tertiary education – for example, study techniques or English language skills.
 Successful completion helps prepare a person to be admitted to a course that leads to a higher education award.

 Experience-based entry schemes: A selection method used by higher education providers to assess and select students who may not have educational qualifications sufficient for an offer of admission to a course, but who have other relevant work and life skills and experience that make them a suitable candidate.